 In case you have more than one week, you can also explore the other regions of Andalusia or Murcia via day trips.
 How about a hike at Sierra Nevada National Park or a stroll through the streets of Guadix, Frigilana, or Lorca?

 As we visited Almeria with 2 kids (1 y.o and 2y.o) the choice of hotels was quite limited for us: we needed a spacious room.
 The only reasonable option was Barcelo Cabo de Gato, which was nice.
 But I guess, next time we´ll go for Airbnb.

 Top things to see during your Almeria holiday

 1. The city of Almeria

 The Alcazaba was built in the 10th century by the Arabs who ruled the area.
 It became Christian with the Catholic Monarchs Ferdinand and Isabella in the late XV century.
-Also the city of Almeria and the Alcazaba were largely restored after the earthquake 1522, the most distructive one in the history of Spain.
+Also, the city of Almeria and the Alcazaba was largely restored after the earthquake 1522, the most destructive one in the history of Spain.

 Main sights not to miss in Almeria: The Alcazaba, The Cathedral of Almeria, John Lennon Statute, Almería’s Air Raid Shelters, La Rambla, the loading dock for minerals Cable Inglés.

 After a long day of sightseeing, you can head to Arab baths and indulge yourself in a SPA moment.
 Due to the long Arab presence in the region, getting a hammam experience is a popular thing in Andalusia.